* Comes as oil majors invest in shale gas sector

 By Tom Doggett

-WASHINGTON, March 18 (Reuters) - The U.S. Environmental Protection Agency said on Thursday it will begin to take a closer look at the environmental and human health impact of shale gas drilling, which could mean new regulations on a booming area of the energy sector.
+WASHINGTON, March 18 (Reuters) - The U.S. Environmental Protection Agency was set to announce on Thursday that it will begin to take a closer look at the environmental and human health impact of shale gas drilling, according to a U.S. congressman who wants to see more regulation for the industry.

-Hydraulic fracturing injects a mixture of water, sand and chemicals into rock formations to stimulate oil and natural gas production.
+Hydraulic fracturing, or “fracking,” injects a mixture of water, sand and chemicals into rock formations to stimulate oil and natural gas production.

 Some environmental groups claim the technique is unsafe and want the government to regulate it.

 Energy companies say improved fracking technology allows them to drill for oil and gas in an environmentally safe manner.
 They also say there is no evidence fracking has contaminated water supplies.